fluential/Reviewscouk-WooCommercePlugin-minifast/README.md

 Step 1: Go to Settings > Reviews.io

-Step 2: Enter your Reviews.io/Reviews.co.uk API Credentials and Configure all settings.
+Step 2: ~~Enter your Reviews.io/Reviews.co.uk API Credentials and Configure all settings.~~ -- Not required at this stage

 ### Usage
 Rich snippets as well as product reviews will be automatically generated on product pages and selected urls (for merchan rich snippets)